hvonwah/repro-unfitted-div-free-stokes/README.md

 | `LICENSE` | License file.

 ### Installation
-To run the python scripts locally, a compatible combination of `Netgen/NGSolve` and `ngsxfem` are required, together with the add-on module provided here. `Netgen/NGSolve` and `ngsxfem` can be installed by building from sources or the provided pip wheels.
+To run the python scripts locally, a compatible combination of `Netgen/NGSolve` and `ngsxfem` are required, together with the add-on module provided here. `Netgen/NGSolve` and `ngsxfem` can be installed by building from sources or precompiled pip wheels.
 For detailed installation instructions, we refer to the installation guidelines of [NGSolve](https://docu.ngsolve.org/latest/install/install_sources.html), and [ngsxfem](https://github.com/ngsxfem/ngsxfem/blob/release/INSTALLATION.md).
 Our numerical results are realised using the following versions:

 | Package | git commit
 |-|-|